plone/training/ttw/rapido.rst

 - the block id,
 - the function name.

-The ``content`` property in the function's ``context`` allows access to the content targeted by the content rule.
+The :py:attr:`content` property in the function's :py:obj:`context` allows access to the content targeted by the content rule.

-For instance,
-to transform the content title to uppercase every time we edit something, we would use a function such as this:
+For instance, to transform the content title to uppercase every time we edit something, we would use a function such as this:

 .. code-block:: python